 CBD is not just for humans.
-Our feline friends can also use this amazing compound, and if you have an erratic and unruly cat desperate for an herbal exorcism, CBD could be the answer.
+Our canine and feline friends can also use this amazing alternative from a plant, and if you have an erratic and unruly cat desperate for an herbal exorcism, CBD could be the answer.

-It’s easier than calling on Jackson Galaxy and if reports from pet owners are to be believed, it could be just as effective.
+It’s easier than calling on Jackson Galaxy and if reports from pet owners are to be believed, it may be just as helpful.

 Does CBD Get Cats High?

-Your cat will not get high from CBD oil or any other CBD product.
+Your cat will not get high from CBD oil or any other CBD product that does not contain THC.

 Then again, cats spend most of the day sleeping and eating.
 They run around like they have lost their minds for 30 minutes or so and they spend an hour or two staring unblinkingly out of the window.
 How do we know they’re not high all the time?